Management Policy

 Accounting Audits

 Accounting audits are conducted by KPMG Azsa LLC, with whom the Company has concluded an audit contract.
-The certified public accounts who conducted the Company’s accounting audits are Satoshi Yokosawa, Atsushi Nagata and Takuya Morishima who are employed by KPMG Azsa.
-Those assisting with the Company’s accounting audits include 14 certified public accountants, two public accountants with U.S. certification, and 29 others, seven of whom have passed the certified public account examination.
+The certified public accounts who conducted the Company’s accounting audits are Hiroshi Tawara, Koji Yoshida and Takuya Morishima who are employed by KPMG Azsa.
+Those assisting with the Company’s accounting audits include 13 certified public accountants, one public accountants with U.S. certification, and 18 others, eight of whom have passed the certified public account examination.

 Organizational Affiliation